openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Issuer Metadata {#server_metadata_mso_mdoc}

-The following additional Credential Issuer metadata are defined for this Credential format to be added to the `credential_configurations_supported` parameter in addition to those defined in (#credential-issuer-parameters).
+The following additional Credential Issuer metadata parameters are defined for this Credential format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).

 * `doctype`: REQUIRED.
-String identifying the Credential type as defined in [@!ISO.18013-5].
+String identifying the Credential type, as defined in [@!ISO.18013-5].
 * `claims`: OPTIONAL.
 Object containing a list of name/value pairs, where the name is a certain `namespace` as defined in [@!ISO.18013-5] (or any profile of it), and the value is an object.
 This object also contains a list of name/value pairs, where the name is a claim name value that is defined in the respective namespace and is offered in the Credential.
 The value is an object detailing the specifics of the claim with the following non-exhaustive list of parameters that MAY be included:
     * `mandatory`: OPTIONAL.
 Boolean which, when set to `true`, indicates that the Credential Issuer will always include this claim in the issued Credential.
 If set to `false`, the claim is not included in the issued Credential if the wallet did not request the inclusion of the claim, and/or if the Credential Issuer chose to not include the claim.
-If the `mandatory` parameter is omitted, the default should be assumed to be `false`.
+If the `mandatory` parameter is omitted, the default value is `false`.
     * `value_type`: OPTIONAL.
 String value determining the type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
     * `display`: OPTIONAL.
 Array of objects, where each object contains display properties of a certain claim in the Credential for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
         * `name`: OPTIONAL.
 String value of a display name for the claim.
         * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.
 * `order`: OPTIONAL.
 Array of namespaced claim name values that lists them in the order they should be displayed by the Wallet.
 The values MUST be two strings separated by a tilde ('~') character, where the first string is a namespace value and a second is a claim name value.
 For example, `org.iso.18013.5.1~given_name".

-The following is a non-normative example of an object comprising `credential_configurations_supported` parameter of Credential format `mso_mdoc`:
+The following is a non-normative example of an object containing the `credential_configurations_supported` parameter for Credential format `mso_mdoc`:

 <{{examples/credential_metadata_mso_mdoc.json}}